junron/writeups/2021/sieberrsec/turbocrypto2.md

 ## Comments

 I actually got really confused when writing this writeup cos I saw `0x0c` as `0xc0` and thought the index was 64.
-During the CTF I used `.index` to find the writeup so it was fine.
+During the CTF I used `.index` to find the index so it was fine.
 I also got the chance to use the really useful pwntools `hexdump` function, which was cool.

 Thanks again to the authors for this great challenge and the nitro!